Mailclark/bot2hook/README.md

 # Bot2Hook

 Turn Slack bots’ Real-Time Messaging events into webhooks — powered by Docker containers.
-Brought to you by the makers of [MailClark](https://mailclark.ai).
+Brought to you by the makers of [MailClark](https://mailclark.ai) (Bot2Hook is used in production to power MailClark).

 Ready to create a Slack bot, but not-so-ready to code a RTM app?
 How will you maintain a bot across hundreds of teams?
 Don’t worry, code your app as you always do, and let Bot2Hook take care of RTM.
 Thanks to Bot2Hook, developing a bot is as easy as developing a slash command app.

-Bot2Hook is written in PHP, but you only need to know Docker to run it.
+Bot2Hook is written in PHP and uses RabbitMQ, but **you only need to know Docker** to run it.

 An alternative solution is [Relax](https://github.com/zerobotlabs/relax) by our friends at Nestor.

+## Under the hood
+Bot2Hook has three main components:

+1. An incoming hook called to add new bots to the system.
+It can either be a webhook (default), or a RabbitMQ queue.
+2. A service which opens a websocket client connection for each bot:
+ * When a bot receives an event, this service pushes it to a RabbitMQ queue.
+ * This service also opens a websocket server connection, used to receive ‘add a new bot’ messages.
+3. A consumer which consumes all RabbitMQ queues and launches separate processes.

 ## Prerequisites